-“What we passionately hope is that the federal government will come together and figure out how to get its bills paid,” said Tina Smith, Gov. Mark Dayton’s chief of staff.
+“What we passionately hope is that the federal government will come together and figure out how to get its bills paid,” said Tina Smith, chief of staff to Gov. Mark Dayton.
 “We are not in a position where we can just fill gaps that are created by their political breakdowns.”

 During a conference call with reporters, state officials pointed out just how closely federal funds are twined in the state economy.

-An estimated 19,000 Minnesotans are federal employees.
-More than 3,000 state employees are paid primarily with federal funds.
-The longer the shutdown lasts, the longer those workers will go without paychecks.
+Some 19,000 Minnesotans work for the federal government and more than 3,000 state employees are primarily funded by Washington.
+The longer the shutdown lasts, the longer those people will go without paychecks.

-Federal funding in Minnesota pays for everything from meat inspections to salaries for the National Guard.
-More than 1,000 Guard employees have been furloughed already.
+Minnesota relies on federal funding for everything from meat inspections to salaries for the National Guard – more than a thousand Guard employees have been furloughed already.